Wire, solenoid, or controller?

 Need help with sprinkler wiring or a dead zone?

-Use the main Dayton repair request form and include controller messages, affected zone numbers, recent yard work, valve-box clues, and ZIP or city.
+Use the main Dayton repair request form and include controller messages, affected zone numbers, recent aeration, edging, digging, landscaping, valve-box clues, and ZIP or city.